-- When coming from a red zone outside the European Union, you will have to get tested on day 1 or 2 after arrival in Belgium if you have a vaccination or recovery certificate (no older than 180 days).
+- When coming from a red zone outside the European Union, you will have to get tested on day 1 or 2 after arrival in Belgium if you have a vaccination certificate.
 Please note that the certificate must be a recognised European or Belgian certificate.
-If you don't have a vaccination or recovery certificate, you will have to get tested on day 1 and 7 and quarantine for 10 days.
+If you don't have a vaccination, you will have to get tested on day 1 and 7 and quarantine for 10 days.
 Quarantine means preventive isolation in order to limit the possible spread of the coronavirus.
-Read the specific rules an procedure
+Read the specific rules and procedures.

 For the latest information, please always check the travel measures before travelling to Belgium on the website of the Crisis Centre.

 Based on the information you have provided in the Passenger Locator Form, you might need to quarantine and get tested in Belgium on arrival.
 You will then receive an sms with instructions.
 If you need to be tested, you will be provided a testing code, which you need to undergo a PCR test.
 You will need to quarantine while you await the results of this test.

 The following test centres are convenient for travellers: